10 Essential Life Skills to Teach Your High Schooler

 Before your high schooler goes to college, it’s crucial that they have particular life skills that will help them thrive.
-However, some of these core competencies are accidentally neglected, especially if they are activities that school students’ parents normally manage.
+Teaching practical skills can help young people develop every important skill for adulthood.
+However, some of these core competencies, including important life skills such as problem-solving, critical thinking, and managing finances, are accidentally neglected, especially if they are activities that school students’ parents normally manage.

-Without certain life skills, your student will not only face the new challenge of being a college student, but they will also have to learn some foundational skills associated with being an adult in the world today.
+Without certain life skills, your student will not only face new challenges as a college student, but will also need strong life skills to handle the demands of everyday life and adapt to their new environment.
 However, by taking the time to teach them in advance, you can relieve this burden, making their future transition into their new phase of life so much easier.

 Contents

-While talking about money isn’t always comfortable, understanding how to handle the basics and money management skills like budgeting and bill payments are critical life skills your young adult needs to have before they head to college.
+Understanding financial literacy is crucial for young adults, especially when it comes to managing money skills like budgeting, bill payments, and effectively handling student loans to fund a portion of their education.
 This is even more relevant if they have to use student loans to fund a portion of their education or will receive most of their financial support through lump-sum scholarships, which must be managed effectively to last through the semester or year.

 These discussions can include anything from how compound interest can harm when it’s associated with debt or help when it comes to savings and investing.
-You can also show them how to identify their expenses, create a budget, stay organized financially, and monitor their small expenditures, like a daily cup of coffee at a café, that can add up quickly.
+You can also show them how to identify their expenses, create a budget, manage money, and find ways to save money, stay organized financially, and monitor their small expenditures, like a daily cup of coffee at a café, that can add up quickly.
+Learning to manage time can also help students balance work, study, and financial responsibilities.

 If you want more guidance on money management skills, check out this article: How to Start Managing Money with Your Teen.
 It will help you get started on the right track.

 Part of the money management discussion should include finding ways to bring in money.
 One of which – and this one is our favorite, of course – is through outside scholarships.
+However, if scholarships or other forms of financial aid fall short, some families consider Parent PLUS loans.
 If you and your student would like to learn more about applying for scholarships so they can bring in debt-free money to pay for college, sign up for our free college scholarship webinar.
 It’s a great way to learn about the process and how to identify scholarship opportunities, both of which are great life skills for helping them graduate debt-free.

 Additionally, teaching students about common paycheck deductions is a must.
 Many students are surprised when their hourly rate doesn’t match what they take home every payday due to taxes and other mandatory deductions.